Best Time to Visit Jordan and Israel

 - Do not forget to pack your swimsuit when visiting Jordan and Israel.
 Both countries boast diverse swimming options including the Mediterranean Sea, Jordan River, Dead Sea, and Sea of Galilee.

-Read our travel guide on how many days to spend in Jordan.
+Read our travel guide on how many days to spend in Jordan and how many days to spend in Israel for more information.
 For a customized trip to Jordan, contact our travel experts today.